oslabs-beta/AutoDeploy/README.md

 - Validates input using the tool’s schema.
 - Normalizes responses to `{ success: true/false, data | error }`.

+> **Note:** The autodeploy-landing marketing site and docs now call these MCP v1 endpoints directly for live demos (e.g., `repo_reader` and `pipeline_history`) when pointed at the same backend, so changes to `/mcp/v1/*` should keep the v1 envelopes and contracts stable.

 ### Frontend

 The frontend lives under `client/` and is a React + TypeScript app built with Vite and Tailwind.